home edit page issue tracker

 ApplPass: combination of applicative and passive voices

 Used when the verb has the applicative suffix -ba followed by the passive suffix -he.
-This combination does not change the valency of the verb, but the oblique argument becomes the doer (agent).
+This combination does not change the transitivity of the verb, it indicates the oblique argument becomes the agent.

 Examples